-Wisconsin got on the board early in the first and that helped ease off the monkey they'd been carrying from their failure to score in losses to North Dakota and Minnesota State-Mankato over the final three games of the season.
+Wisconsin got on the board early in the first and that helped ease off the pressure they'd been carrying from their failure to score in losses to North Dakota and Minnesota State-Mankato over the final three games of the season.

 Redshirt junior Brittany Ammerman carried the puck down the far boards toward the side netting, pulling the attention of Harvard goalie and fellow Patty Kazmaier top-10 finalist Emerance Maschmeyer.
 She fed the puck to junior Blayre Turnbull, who put it home and gave the Badgers the lead.

 According to Ammerman, she's been practicing for just such a play in preparation for facing Harvard.

 "I’d been told that there goalie comes out pretty far, so all week I’d been asking Ann-Renée (Desbiens) to kind of play like her at the end of practice and I said if I get a two on one, what do you think will happen if I drop my shoulder and kind of look like I would take the shot and (Ann) said she would probably commit to you, so I did that and then the D just kind of let Blayre go.
 I saw Blayre and I heard her so I just put it right on her tape.
 To be honest I kind of blacked out right after that happened and then I heard the crowd go wild so I was like 'Guess we scored.'
 It was exciting, my heartbeat was through the roof for most of the game after that."

 Ammerman and Turnbull celebrate the Badgers' first goal.